PATCO Controller Wins job back at

 San Luis Obispo, CA (SBP)

-PATCO veteran air traffic controller who worked at San Luis Obispo, CA.
+PATCO air traffic controller who worked at San Luis Obispo, CA.

 This unjust firing by the Company revolved around the time period when the